In crisis or thinking about suicide? Call or text 988 (U.S. Suicide & Crisis Lifeline) — free, confidential, 24/7.

 Your treatment should be guided by a simple symptom questionnaire (like the PHQ-9 or GAD-7) repeated over time, not just by impression.

-In our analysis of de-identified U.S. psychiatric records, this step was missing 76% of the time it should have happened.
+Across de-identified U.S. psychiatric records, we found this step was missed about 76% of the time it should have happened.

 Build a checklist for your own care →